phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 >
 > you should produce back-channel feedback." [@ward_prosodic_2000]

 These rules contain many variables tuned for English speech, based on the general pitch and pause information.
 They were used as a basis and a comparison in many following publications.
 In general, most related work is based on some variations of pitch and pause, for example [@morency_probabilistic_2010] extracted multiple different pitch slope features and binary pause regions and then trained sequential probabilistic models like Hidden Markov Models or Conditional Random Fields to extract the relevant subset of those features.
-They additionally included eye gaze and head movement features, which increased their F1-Score from 0.206 with only acoustic features to 0.221. [@takeuchi_timing_2004] trained a decision tree with the C4.5 learning algorithm to distinguish between backchannel responses, turn-taking and turn-keeping without a backchannel.
+The authors additionally included eye gaze and head movement features, which increased their F1-Score from 0.206 with only acoustic features to 0.221. [@takeuchi_timing_2004] trained a decision tree with the C4.5 learning algorithm to distinguish between backchannel responses, turn-taking and turn-keeping without a backchannel.

-A lot of related research is based on Japanese speech [@okato_insertion_1996] [@ward_using_1996] [@ward_prosodic_2000] [@fujie_conversation_2004] [@takeuchi_timing_2004] [@kitaoka_response_2005] [@nishimura_spoken_2007].
-Some is based on English speech [@ward_prosodic_2000] [@morency_predicting_2008] [@de_kok_multimodal_2009] [@huang_learning_2010] [@ozkan_concensus_2010] [@ozkan_latent_2010], and some on Dutch speech [@morency_probabilistic_2010] [@de_kok_learning_2010].
+A lot of related research is based on Japanese speech, where backchannel responses (_Aizuchi_) are more frequent than in English speech.
+Examples include [@okato_insertion_1996], [@ward_using_1996], [@ward_prosodic_2000], [@fujie_conversation_2004], [@takeuchi_timing_2004], [@kitaoka_response_2005] [@nishimura_spoken_2007].
+Some research is based on English speech [@ward_prosodic_2000] [@morency_predicting_2008] [@de_kok_multimodal_2009] [@huang_learning_2010] [@ozkan_concensus_2010] [@ozkan_latent_2010], and some on Dutch speech [@morency_probabilistic_2010] [@de_kok_learning_2010].

 Rule-based approaches can be inflexible, error-prone and involve a lot of manual fine-tuning.
 A first approach for distinguishing different speech acts, including BCs, using a combination of hidden markov models and neural networks was proposed by @ries_hmm_1999.
-Previous work at this institute also includes using a feed-forward neural network for backchannel detection [@mueller_using_2015], though this work focused on offline "prediction", meaning their input features included sections of audio happening during or after the backchannel, making it unsuitable for a real-time environment.
+Previous work at this institute also includes using a feed-forward neural network for backchannel detection [@mueller_using_2015], though this work focused on offline prediction, meaning their input features included sections of audio happening during or after the backchannel, making it unsuitable for a real-time environment.

 @de_kok_survey_2012 compared different evaluation metrics for backchannel predictors.
 As an objective evaluation method, the use of the F1-Score has been established.
 Most research uses a fixed margin of error to accept a prediction as correct.
 The width of this margin ranges from \SI{400}{ms} to \SI{1000}{ms}, and the center of the margin of error ranges from $\pm\SI{0}{ms}$ to +\SI{500}{ms}.
 This means some research accepts a far larger latency (up to one second) than other research (up to \SI{200}{ms}).
 Together with the fact that no one standard data set exists, this makes a comparison between different evaluation results hard.
 <!--